Pini02/JSLearning/README.md

 # JSLearning
-Repository used to push the code written to learn Javascript.
+Repository used to push code written to learn Javascript.